 Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

-When it comes to Asana vs Basecamp, our research shows that Asana is the better project management software overall.
+Our research shows that Asana is the better project management software when compared with Basecamp.
 Asana has more task management features, like Gantt charts and a spreadsheet-style view, so you’ll be able to manage large projects full of multi-stage tasks more easily than you would with Basecamp.

-Asana has a range of project templates that will save you valuable time during setup, while the provider’s automation builder will ensure you don’t get bogged down completing repetitive admin such as notifying people when tasks have been completed.
-Basecamp, on the other hand, is a much more limited software tool, scoring less (3.5/5) than Asana (4.5/5) overall.
-You’ll find Basecamp quite restrictive if you want to do anything beyond managing a basic list of tasks – it won’t have the transformative impact on your team’s organization that Asana or competitors like monday.com typically provide.
+Asana has a vast range of project templates that saved us time during setup, while the provider’s automation builder will ensure you don’t get bogged down completing repetitive admin such as notifying people when tasks have been completed.
+Basecamp, on the other hand, is a much more limited software tool.
+You’ll find it quite restrictive if you want to do anything beyond managing a basic list of tasks – it won’t have the transformative impact on your team’s organization that Asana or competitors like monday.com typically provide.

 As well as better features, Asana also has a free plan and a cheaper initial paid plan ($10.99 per user, per month) than Basecamp ($15 per user, per month).
 However, Basecamp doesn’t charge per user on its $299 per month Pro Unlimited plan, potentially making it better value for larger businesses on a budget.
 Our research concluded: